piyut/qiscus-sdk-web-sample/README.md

 ### Initiate Qiscus in Project

-You need to include this in your body file to initiate Qiscus
+You need to include this in your body file to initiate Qiscus.

+In this Sample App, we are going to create APP with :

+APP_ID = DRAGONFLY (this APP_ID is depend on your account APP_ID once you get the account from Qiscus Sales) and set the current user evan@qiscus.com (you can create with whatever Email you like) and set the password as password (you can create with whatever Password you like) and set the username as Evan (you can create with whatever Username you like) and set the avatar_url as https://qiscuss3.s3.amazonaws.com/uploads/36976206a8b1fd2778938dbcd72b6624/qiscus-dp.png (you can create with whatever image url you like)

 ```